- 1. Italy

 Mykonos beaches, and the Greek islands on the Aegean Sea in general, with their crystal-clear waters, are world-famous for a reason -- they're some of the world's most beautiful.
 They're the first images of the country, but then there's the majestic Mt.
 Olympus, extraordinary Meteora, and ancient ruins around the country.
 While Athens disappoints those looking for aesthetic inspiration, Greece is a country that truly satisfies all the senses, and it's understandable how the idea of so many gods originated here.

 For the pristine natural wonders of the volcanic Azores alone, Portugal would be on this list.
-Then there's the "floating garden" that is Madeira, the dramatic coastline and mystical capes of the mainland, the serene plains of the Alentejo with the stunningly-sited white medieval vilages of Marvão and Monsaraz, the Peneda-Gerês National Park, or the perfect collaboration of man and nature in the magic fantasy of Sintra and verdant Douro Valley.
-And while the old centers of Lisbon and Porto are inexplicably rundown and stubbornly neglected, it's hard to match their scenic beauty with their grand riverside settings.
+Then there's the "floating garden" that is Madeira, the dramatic coastline and mystical capes of the mainland, the serene plains of the Alentejo region and its capital Évora, the stunningly-sited medieval vilages of Marvão, Monsaraz and Óbidos, the Peneda-Gerês National Park, the spectacular waves of Nazaré and Ericeira, and the perfect collaboration of man and nature in the magic fantasy of Sintra and verdant Douro Valley.
+And it's hard to match the scenic beauty and grand riverside settings of the two largest cities, Lisbon and Porto.
 Everything is in a small scale but when all combined it's impressive how so much diverse beauty somehow fits in such a tiny country that seems to be a favorite of the sun.

 It has the ugliest cities in the developed world linked by shopping mall roads of fast food joints, car lots, billboards, cheap hotels and soulless suburbs (with populations obliviously living the American nightmare), but when it comes to nature, America really is the beautiful.
 There are the Hawaiian islands, the epic scale of the Grand Canyon, the extraordinarily clear waters of Lake Tahoe, California's Big Sur, the wildlife in Alaska, the breathtaking scenery of Monument Valley or of Yellowstone, Yosemite and the other great national parks, the forestland of the Great Smoky Mountains...
 The list of natural wonders seems to go on forever and then there's San Francisco to save the country on the offer of beauty in an urban setting.